 The Brent oil and gas field, lying north-east of the Shetland Islands, has been a cornerstone of the UK’s hugely successful oil and gas industry for 40 years.
 It has created and sustained thousands of jobs, contributed billions of pounds in tax revenues, and provided the UK with a substantial amount of its oil and gas.

 When the Brent field was discovered in 1971, it was one of the most significant oil and gas finds made in the UK sector of the North Sea.
 At that time the expected life span of the field was 25 years at the most.
 Continuous investment and a redevelopment in the 1990s by the field’s equal partners, Shell and Esso Exploration and Production UK (Esso), have extended the life of the field well beyond original expectations.
-Since production began in 1976, two thirds of the revenue generated from the field has been paid to the Government as tax – amounting to more than £20 billion.
+Since production began in 1976, two thirds of the revenue generated from the field has been paid to the Government as tax – amounting to more than £20 billion (in today’s money).

 To date, the Brent field has produced around three billion barrels of oil equivalent.
 At its peak in 1982 the field was producing more than half a million barrels a day.
 Its production that year would have met the annual energy needs of around half of all UK homes.